-San Francisco Bay Area native Tim Cullen signed with the A’s during spring training in 1972 ,returning to the region where he had been a two-sport star in high school and helped Santa Clara University become the nation’s topranked college baseball team.
+San Francisco Bay Area native Tim Cullen signed with the A’s during spring training in 1972, returning to the region where he had been a two-sport star in high school and helped Santa Clara University become the nation’s topranked college baseball team.
 He did not play in the 1972 World Series and retired after the season, but he helped the A’s through a rough stretch in midseason after two of their second basemen suffered long-term injuries.

 Timothy Leo Cullen was born in San Francisco on February 16,1942, the third of four children (all sons) born to Joseph Murtha and Catherine (O’Leary) Cullen.
 Joseph Cullen worked for the Internal Revenue Service, and he was transferred to Reno, Nevada, in 1954.
 That’s where Tim started playing Little League baseball, which had not yet come to where the Cullens had lived in the Bay Area.
 When the family returned to the Bay Area the next year Tim stayed in Reno for another year because he wanted to keep playing baseball.
 He lived with another family through a Knights of Columbus program.

 When Joseph Cullen returned to the Bay Area it was as district director in charge of the IRS’s San Francisco office.
 The family lived first in Palo Alto and then in Burlingame, a community near San Francisco International Airport.
 Tim was educated in Catholic schools and attended Junipero Serra High School in San Mateo, where he was a star athlete, earning all-Catholic Athletic League honors twice in baseball and once in basketball before graduating in 1960.1 Future major-league star Jim Fregosi played shortstop while Cullen played third base; after Fregosi graduated in 1959, Cullen moved to short as a senior.
 Serra’s left fielder was Fregosi’s classmate Gary Hughes, who went on to have a long career as a scout and executive for several major-league teams (as this was written he was still employed as a scout for the Red Sox).
-Serra is best known for having produced all-time home-run leader Barry Bonds and three-time Super Bowl-winning quarterback Tom Brady.
+Serra is best known for having produced all-time home-run leader Barry Bonds and multiple-Super Bowl-winning quarterback Tom Brady.

 Cullen also played football until his father persuaded him to give up the sport as a senior.
 “He said, ‘Tim, I don’t know if I’m going to be able to afford to put you through college.
 You’ve got a chance to get a scholarship, but it ain’t going to be in football,’” Tim recalled.
 “He wanted me to concentrate on my other sports, and he also wanted me to spend football season working on my grade average.”